jkoz/ihet3/main.md

 Scope
 -----

-Just like other heavy equipment, the 637G scraper uses hydraulics in many places: the bowl, apron, ejector, cushion-hitch, auger, steering, and powertrain.
+The 637G scraper uses hydraulics in many places: the bowl, apron, ejector, cushion-hitch, auger, steering, and powertrain.
 Because of the large amount of hydraulic implementation used in the 637G, this paper will merely concentrate on the 637G's cushion-hitch, auger, and torque converter.
-Typically, the report will cover the purposes, locations, and basic diagnostics and troubleshooting information for cushion-hitch, auger, and torque converter.
+Typically, the report will cover the purposes, locations, and basic diagnostics and troubleshooting instructions for cushion-hitch hydraulics and torque converter.
 Besides, the paper also incorporates safety procedures along with technical troubleshooting measures.

 EQUIPMENT DESCRIPTION
 =====================

+This section gives basic knowledge about earthmoving scrapers, such as the history, basic operations, and major components.
+Hopefully, this section assists technicians who are not familiar with scrapers can have a quick view of scrapers before starting to dig into cushion-hitch hydraulic systems and torque converter.

 History Background
 ------------------